 Key learning and teaching aims, strategies, and priorities are outlined in the school curriculum policies.
+This policy will be reviewed annually by the School Governors' Curriculum Committee after consultation with the headteacher and staff.

 2. Context of this Policy

 St Neot School has a caring ethos and high standards of behaviour which have been recognised by successive inspection reports.
 Positive behaviour is a necessary part of the provision at St Neot, creating and maintaining a safe and nurturing working environment in which all members of the school community feel secure and can learn.
 We have high expectations for our children-both their learning and their behaviour.